Peer Support, Expert Assistance

 When we brought the Lists in-house here at OSR, we hosted them using Lyris ListManager.
 This was a commercial super-efficient discussion list email system, and we hosted it on a dedicated server in OSR’s server room.
 We got a T1 connection (blazingly fast at the time, at 1.544Mbps… and more than a little expensive at more than $3K/month) to support the lists.

 Several years later, OSR Online was invented and as part of our initiative to create “a home page for driver developers” we custom crafted the forum-style front end interface to the Lists that you see today.
 We licensed the “look and feel” and layout code from vBulletin, which — at the time — was the gold standard for forum interfaces.
 The lists were all modern and fancy.
 We were very proud.
 We leased a second T1 and bonded it to the first yielding 3Mbps throughput (WOW!), which we primarily dedicated to the Lists.
 And we added a WINDBG list to the venerable NTDEV and NTFSD.

 Fast forward about 15 years, to September 2018.
 We were still hosting the Lists locally on Lyris, in the OSR Server Room.
 The Lists (and OSR Online) were the only remaining services we host locally, having moved the rest of our operations To The Cloud.
-The interface that seemed to us so exciting years ago looks old and clunky and (quite frankly) depressing and embarrassing, and the server software (Lyris, SQL, and the rest) is tired, out of date, and no longer supportable.
+The interface that seemed to us so exciting years ago looks old and clunky and (quite frankly) depressing and embarrassing, and the server software (Lyris, SQL, and the rest) was tired, out of date, and no longer supportable.